Welcome from the Deans

 How can I prepare for my transition to Agnes Scott?

 One of our great spring traditions--which you can look forward to as an enrolled student--is the Writers' Festival.
-The 2013 Festival, the 42nd annual, will be held on campus from April 4 to 5, and will feature Gish Jen, Cristina Garciá and Anjail Rashida Ahmad ('92).
-Gish Jen is a second generation Chinese-American fiction writer; Cristina Garciá is a Cuban-born American novelists and journalist; alumna Anjail Rashida Ahmad is a poet, educator and activist.
-We invite you to attend their readings to see how the creative arts flourish here.
+The 2015 festival, the 44th annual, will be held March 24-27 on campus and features Chris Abani, Tracy K. Smith and Jennifer Bartell '05.
+Attending the readings and Q&A sessions is a great way to see how the creative arts flourish here.

 What do you hope every new student will do on campus?

-SMO: Utilize your time at Agnes Scott College to develop strong friendships and social and professional networks.
+SO: Utilize your time at Agnes Scott College to develop strong friendships, your leadership skills and your social and professional networks.
 Explore your personal and professional interests via the Office of Career Planning and by participating in the research, internship and study abroad opportunities offered through Agnes Advantage.
-Also, join student organizations that match your interests and aspirations.
+Develop your leadership skills by joining student organizations that match your interests and aspirations.
+Leadership skills are one of the top skill sets that employers seek.
 Working on fun, creative and charitable causes with other students will be a fulfilling part of your life at college.

 How can students make the most of their college Experience?